ubihot/blokedin/README.md

 ##### Word Normalization, Lemmatization and Stemming
 The simplest case of word normalization is **case folding**. e.g. mapping everything to lowercase like `Woodchuck` and `woodchuck` are represented identically, which is very helpful for generalization in tasks like information retrieval or speech recognition.

-For sentiment analysis and other text classification taks, information extraction, machine translation instead case folding is generally not done.
+For sentiment analysis and other text classification tasks, information extraction, machine translation instead case folding is generally not done.

 If you use BPE you may not need to do any other normalization.